Scala Hosting Worth Every Penny

 The only issue may come if the account is generating too much load on the server.

 You can have up to 30 connections per user at the same.

-Scala hosting is speed is on par with HostGator which is pretty good.
+Scala Hosting is speed is on par with HostGator which is pretty good.
 From my test, WP Engine and SiteGround were a little bit faster but Scala was close.
 Considering the price of the Scala hosting speed is great.
-The biggest part in website speed play the optimization itself, here tutorial for WordPress speed optimziation.
+The biggest part in website speed plays the optimization itself, here tutorial for WordPress speed optimization.